 Parties to discuss the possibility of an amicable settlement

-In the event that a settlement is reached on any or all of the outstanding issues at the Consultation, the Court will issue a Consent Order which records the agreement reached by parties, which is then legally binding on the parties.
+If a settlement is reached on any or all of the outstanding issues at the Consultation, the Court will issue a Consent Order that records the agreement reached by parties, which is then legally binding on the parties.